dsc-tiu/MLStudyJams2022-23/README.md

 ## Files
 The files are divided into seperate weekly folders and you can access weekly session resources there.
+Download the pdf file to view the notes for the session.

 ## Roadmap